pengweiqhca/Xunit.DependencyInjection/README.md

 ﻿# Use `Microsoft.Extensions.DependencyInjection` to resolve xUnit test cases

-> XUnit v2 users: please use [v2](https://github.com/pengweiqhca/Xunit.DependencyInjection/tree/v2) branch, Xunit.DependencyInjection.StaFact and Xunit.DependencyInjection.xRetry depend on upstream packages, waiting for update.
+> XUnit v2 users: please use [v2](https://github.com/pengweiqhca/Xunit.DependencyInjection/tree/v2) branch, Xunit.DependencyInjection.xRetry depend on upstream packages, waiting for update.
+> Xunit.DependencyInjection.SkippableFact are obsoleted on xunit.v3.

 ## How to use